fiskl-accounting/help-docs/docs/Core-Features/Accounting/Reports/trial-balance.md

 Think of the Trial Balance as a behind-the-scenes check that helps create accurate Balance Sheets and P&L reports

-## Key components of the Trial Balance report
+## Key Components of the Trial Balance Report

 Understanding the main elements of your Trial Balance can help you better analyze your business's financial records: